Aging and wrinkles: They are as intertwined as two strands of DNA.

 Many supplements claim to improve wrinkles, but only a few deliver.

 Here we will discuss the skin health supplements that have the best science behind them.
-Some are well-known, like hyaluronic acid, while others are less common, like alpha-ketoglutarate.
+Some are well-known, such as hyaluronic acid, while others are less common, such as alpha-ketoglutarate.

 1. Hyaluronic acid, taken orally